-Superset: benefits and limitations of the open source data visualization tool by Airbnb
+Superset Airbnb: pros and cons of open source data visualization tool by Airbnb

 In economies where the role of big data is ever-increasing, companies turn to business intelligence (BI) and reporting tools to have their data analyzed and presented in a precise and readable format.